ESC180: Introduction to Computer Programming

 Professor Michael Guerzhoy

-Michael Guerzhoy (pronounced “ger-JOY”, with a hard “g”, and with the “J” pronounced like the “s” in “measure”), is teaching both ESC180 and ESC190 this year.
+Michael Guerzhoy (pronounced “GER-joy”, with a hard “g”, and with the “j” pronounced like the “s” in “measure”) is teaching both ESC180 and ESC190 this year.
 He graduated with an Honours Bachelor of Science from the University of Toronto in Computer Science, Mathematics, and Statistics.
 He went on to earn a Master’s degree in both Computer Science and Statistics.
 Professor Guerzhoy has taught courses at the University of Toronto for quite some time, including this course in multiple years.
 He then moved to Princeton where he worked as a lecturer in the Center for Statistics and Machine Learning.
-In 2021, he returned to teach computer science in EngSci once again!
+In 2021, he returned to teach computer science in EngSci.

-• Discovering Python is not a snake: it’s the coding language you’ll be using for the course.
+• Discovering Python is not a snake; it’s the programming language you’ll be using for this course.

 • That eureka moment when your program works after spending hours debugging it.